How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 When we respect all living things, we develop a global perspective.
 Respect for other people and the environment is the basis of a healthy culture.

-4) Courage, Not Fear
+4. Courage, Not Fear

 Above all, fill your life with hope and allow yourself to become vulnerable.
 Open your eyes to social injustice and learn to live a courageous life.
 Face your fears, but act prudently.
 The path of truth will lead you into conflict with those who hold religious dogma as a standard.

-5) Morality, Not Religion
+5. Morality, Not Religion

-“Theism, as a way of conceiving God, has become demonstrably inadequate, and the God of theism not only is dying but is probably not revivable.
+Theism, as a way of conceiving God, has become demonstrably inadequate, and the God of theism not only is dying but is probably not revivable.
 If the religion of the future depends on keeping alive the definitions of theism, then the human phenomenon that we call religion will have come to an end.
-If Christianity depends on the theistic definition of God, then we must face the fact that we are watching this noble religious system enter the rigor mortis of its own death throes.” — John Shelby Spong
+If Christianity depends on the theistic definition of God, then we must face the fact that we are watching this noble religious system enter the rigor mortis of its own death throes. — John Shelby Spong

 Western organized religion has been the basis of many of the world’s darkest times.
 During the dark ages, the Church was in control, bringing civilization to the brink of destruction.
 Religious extremist uses groupthink manipulation today as in times past.
 The disease of religion propagates all the same old prejudice and hate.
-Morality (3) is superior based on consistent and logical ethics, respect,(4) and rational thinking.
+Morality is elevated when grounded in logic, unbiased ethics, respect, and rational thought.

-6) Clarity, Not Delusion
+6. Clarity, Not Delusion

 Clarity is the attribute one achieves when one can see the facts.
 As mentioned above, logical reasoning is key to this.

 Religion is the source of delusion.
 (6) It is the belief in things that have no proof.
 To believe, one must accept metaphor as fact.
-It teaches us to protect the belief system, even though it is a fabrication.
+Religion teaches us to protect the belief system, even though it is a fabrication.
 It programs people to deny, ignore, and fight against facts that threaten the belief system.

 Belief in delusion is the opposite of clarity.
 So, science and facts are the way to define your guiding principles without religion.

-7) Skeptic, Not Cynic
+7. Skeptic, Not Cynic

-“A skeptic is one who prefers beliefs and conclusions that are reliable and valid to ones that are comforting or convenient…” — Steven Novella
+A skeptic is one who prefers beliefs and conclusions that are reliable and valid to ones that are comforting or convenient. — Steven Novella

 The scientific method is a process for investigating things.
 It’s the best way to gain, correct, and integrate previous knowledge.
 The inquiry process uses measurable evidence to form conclusions.
 We can describe this process in six steps: